fleetdm/fleet/docs/cli/README.md

 CLI Documentation
 =================

 Kolide Fleet provides a server which allows you to manage and orchestrate an osquery deployment across of a set of workstations and servers.
 For certain use-cases, it makes sense to maintain the configuration and data of an osquery deployment in source-controlled files.
-It is also desireable to be able to manage these files with a familiar command-line tool.
+It is also desirable to be able to manage these files with a familiar command-line tool.
 To facilitate this, we are working on an experimental CLI called `fleetctl`.

 ### Warning: In Progress